 There are all kinds of places to advertise job vacancies including job listing sites, newspapers and public bulletins.
 Social media is fast becoming one of the best places to advertise jobs.
 It’s also a great means of screening applicants to check that they’re the right fit.
 LinkedIn is one of the best social media platforms for screening applicants as it tells you which previous job people have worked.
 You may also want to check someone’s Facebook profile – even if it’s set to private, an inappropriate profile picture could be enough to tell you that a certain candidate isn’t right for you.

-Create an online test
+Create an online tests and quizzes

 Hire a recruiter

 To save yourself time and increase the range of your search, you could hire a recruiter.
 This will cost you extra, but it could help you to find better candidates.
 Recruiters can be useful when it comes to hard-to-fill vacancies – these may require very niche skills or could simply require gruelling responsibilities.